 Additional server for existing deployment

-Specifies that the installation is an additional server for and existing deployment, and will use the existing configuration and identity stores.
+Specifies that the installation is an additional server for an existing deployment and will use the existing configuration and identity stores.

-If you choose this option, you do not need to configure the identity store, as it will use the same stores that the existing deployment uses.
+If you choose this option, you don't need to configure the identity store.
+The installation uses the same stores as those of the existing deployment.

-For more information, see "To Add a Server to a Site".
+For more information, refer to "To Add a Server to a Site".

 (Optional) If you specified New deployment in the previous step, the User Store screen appears as the next step.
 Use the page to configure where AM looks for user identities.